Building & Connecting IoT to Azure Event Hubs with HTTP

 arduino_tools

-Once you are done with the code and settings, click the Upload button at the top left of the Arduino IDE to push the code to NodeMCU.
+Once you finish the code and settings, click the Upload button at the top left of the Arduino IDE to push the code to NodeMCU.

 arduino_upload